ibm-cloud-docs/vpc/delete-vpc-resources.md

 ## Deleting a VPC by using the REST APIs
 {: #deleting-using-api}
 {: api}

-Deleting an {{site.data.keyword.vpc_full}} by using the REST APIs follows the same general steps in the [deleting](/docs/vpc-on-classic?topic=vpc-on-classic-deleting) process as deletion by using the [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-deleting-using-cli).

 The following steps are the main parts in the process: